8th Parliament of British Columbia

 The 8th Legislative Assembly of British Columbia sat from 1899 to 1900.
 The members were elected in the British Columbia general election held in July 1898.
 Robert Beaven was asked to form a government but was not able to garner sufficient support, so Charles Augustus Semlin became premier.
 After a major government bill was defeated in February 1900, Semlin's government was dismissed.
 Joseph Martin succeeded Semlin but his government was subsequently defeated on a motion of no-confidence.
 An election followed later that year.

 William Thomas Forster served as speaker.

-Members of the 8th General Assembly
+Members of the 8th Parliament

 The following members were elected to the assembly in 1898: